Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_transfer.md

 >
 >**Upload/Download/Transfer**
 >
-> Following exemples use the `Transfer` manager but you definitly can use the `Upload` or the `Download` ones insteed.
+> Following exemples use the `Transfer` manager but you definitly can use the `Upload` or the `Download` ones instead.
 >

 #### Registering a single manager